End Use Energy Demand (Energy Efficiency)

 Research into energy demand and its reduction through technical measures (e.g. energy efficiency) and socio-economic measures.
 This area includes research in the context of the built environment, transport, heat, and industrial processes and products.
 The research is interdisciplinary, covering socio-technical and techno-economic approaches (e.g. energy-efficient technologies, materials, design, deployment, markets, policy, regulation, organisational aspects and individual behaviour).

 The Committee on Climate Change’s Fifth Carbon Budget has recognised reducing energy demand as the most effective intervention to meet 2050 greenhouse gas emission targets while other approaches focus on supply (Evidence source 1).

-This research area focuses on research that includes a technical and socio-economic understanding of demand for energy services, rather than solely on technology or solely on socio-economic aspects.
-The critical-mass programme within the area's portfolio consists of six End-Use Energy Demand (EUED) centres and aims to enable stakeholders in government and industry to understand energy demand and how it might change in the future.
+This Research Area focuses on research that includes a technical and socio-economic understanding of demand for energy services, rather than solely on technology or solely on socio-economic aspects.
+The critical-mass programme within the area's portfolio is the Centre for Research into Energy Demand Solutions (CREDS).
+CREDS has been formed from the previous six End-Use Energy Demand (EUED) centres and aims to enable stakeholders in Government and industry to understand energy demand and how it might change in the future.